GSA/fedramp-automation/documents/adr/0012-constraint-strategy.md

 - Theme 2: Data and Referential Integrity Checks
 - Theme 3: Reviewer Automation

-All contributers to constraint development will ensure all contributions adhear to the [Definition of Done](https://github.com/GSA/fedramp-automation/wiki/Constraint-Management#definition-of-done), which includes updating the documentation in accordance with the [Documentation Standards](https://github.com/GSA/fedramp-automation/wiki/Constraint-Management#documentation-standards).
+All contributors to constraint development will ensure all contributions adhere to the [Definition of Done](https://github.com/GSA/fedramp-automation/wiki/Constraint-Management#definition-of-done), which includes updating the documentation in accordance with the [Documentation Standards](https://github.com/GSA/fedramp-automation/wiki/Constraint-Management#documentation-standards).

 ## Consequences